devprakashdp2021/Imperial-Mess/README.md

 5. Start the frontend by running "npm satrt"

 **.env file structure**

 ```
  mongo_url = "your_mongodb_url"
  JWTPRIVATEKEY = "your_jwt_private_key"
  SALT = "your_salt_value"
 ```

+**How to run this project using docker**

+1. Install the docker
+2. Run the docker deamon
+3. Run the command docker-compose up --build